Salum-Ali/_DeltaStudios-Website_PersonalProject/README.md

 # _DeltaStudios-Website_PersonalProject

-<DISCLAIMER> at the time of writing, this project is in what I'm calling Final-Pre-Alpha (FPA) stages.
+<DISCLAIMER> At the time of writing, this project is in what I'm calling Final-Pre-Alpha (FPA) stages.
 As such design elements may not be consistant.
 Help, Sugestions, Tips/Tricks, Constructive Criticism  and other things are more than welcome :)

 Hello and Welcome to my "DeltaStudios Web-Development Personal Project"! or DWPP(?) for short.